declare-lab/Sealing/README.md

 ```

 ## Contact
-If you have any further inquireis about our code and paper, feel free to contact us at henryhan88888@gmail.com or chen.hui@ntu.edu.sg.
+If you have any enquiries about our code and paper, feel free to contact us at henryhan88888@gmail.com or chen.hui@ntu.edu.sg.